 We stopped LOTS for a breather, water, snacks and to take in the views.
 Sometimes you can be so focused on getting somewhere you don’t stop and take in the journey and experience of getting there.

 The terrain changes throughout the hike, this part was one we weren’t expecting.
 Shortly after this photo when we were only a KM or so from the summit the pathway becomes very narrow with a sudden HUGE drop at the side.
 You can also see at this point how high up you really are and unfortunately my 9 year old got vertigo and didn’t want to go any further.
 We tried to persuade him because we knew what a huge achievement it would be to reach the top.
 But he went into a shock so that was that.
 My husband decided to walk back down with him.

-So me and my 7 year old continued on with our friends and their kids who were aged 6 and 8years old.
+So my 7 year old and I continued on with our friends and their kids who were aged 6 and 8years old.
 Once we were around the edge of the mountain the terrain changed again and we saw open fields of green that went on forever in the distance.
 We felt like we were very very nearly there!

 I had to make a few promises that we were definitely very nearly there every few metres.